Class C Airspace: The Entry Mistake 73% of Student Pilots Make

 Common Mistakes Pilots Make in Class C Airspace

-Despite the clear rules and procedures, pilots often make mistakes when operating in this airspace.
-One of the most common mistakes is entering the airspace without establishing two-way communication with the control tower.
-This can lead to potential conflicts with other aircraft and can result in penalties from the FAA.
+The most common and serious mistake is entering Class C airspace without first establishing two-way radio communication with the control tower.
+This violation can lead to potential conflicts with other aircraft and result in enforcement action from the FAA.
+Pilots must receive acknowledgment of their call sign from ATC before crossing the airspace boundary, even if that acknowledgment is simply “standby.”

 Training for Operating in Class C Airspace